arasgungore/chess-bot/README.md

 # chess-bot

-A C++ project in which you can play chess against an AI program which operates in a minimax algorithm.
+A C++ project in which you can play chess against an AI with a specified decision tree depth that uses alpha-beta pruning algorithm to predict the optimal move.
+Aside from basic moves, this mini chess engine also implements chess rules such as castling, en passant, fifty-move rule, threefold repetition, and pawn promotion.